barkloaf/dotfiles/README.md

 * `gtk2fontsel`: GTK-based font preview tool
 * `lightdm`: Display manager.
 I don't actually <i>recommend</i> `lightdm` because it breaks often, but unfortunately it is very customizable
     * `accountsservice`: D-Bus interface for user account query and manipulation.
 Can be used by `lightdm` to gather information such as profile picture, etc.
-    * `lightdm-webkit2-greeter`: Webkit2-based greeter for `lightdm` that is unfortunately broken as of recently (oct 2022) *even with* a downgraded `webkit2gtk` package.
-Other web-based greeters also do not seem to be working
+    * `lightdm-webkit2-greeter`: Webkit2-based greeter for `lightdm`
         * https://github.com/AlphaNecron/lightdm-gab-nord: Nord theme for `lightdm-webkit2-greeter`
-            * Potentially working on my own fork as of currently, but it's not usable due to web greeters being broken completely right now
+            * Potentially working on my own fork
 * `ly`: Alternate, TUI-based display manager.
 Cool if you can get it to work (I didn't) and pair it with `mkinitcpio-colors-git`
 * `lxappearance-gtk3`: GTK-based theme, font, icon, cursor, etc. switcher
 * `mkinitcpio-colors-git`: mkinitcpio hook to set VT console colors (such as to Nord colors) during early userspace